ec-jrc/lisflood-model/2_04_stdLISFLOOD_snowmelt/index.md

 ## Elevation zones

 For large pixel sizes, there may be considerable sub-pixel heterogeneity in snow accumulation and melt, which is a particular problem if there are large elevation differences within a pixel.
-Because of this, snow melt and accumulation are modelled separately for 3 separate elevation zones, which are defined at the sub-pixel levelas shown in Figure 1.
+Because of this, snow melt and accumulation are modelled separately for 3 separate elevation zones, which are defined at the sub-pixel level, as shown in Figure 1.

 <img src="../media/image10.png" alt="elevation zones in the LISFLOOD snow module" width="500">

 ***Figure 1.** Definition of sub-pixel elevation zones in the snow module.
 Snowmelt and accumulation calculations in each zone are based on elevation (and derived temperature) in centroid of each zone.*

-The division in elevation zones is based on a normal distribution, which was found to adequately fit the real distribution of the elevation of e.g. 100m SRTM DEM pixels within a 5x5km grid cell.
+The elevations zones are determined based on a normal distribution of elevation values, which has been found to represent well the actual distributions.
+To this purpose, the standard deviation of elevation within a grid cell is calculated from the Multi-Error-Removed Improved-Terrain (MERIT) DEM with a spatial resolution of 90 m ([Yamazaki et al., 2017](https://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_DEM/)).
 Three elevation zones *A*, *B*, and *C* are defined with each zone occupying one third of the pixel surface.

-Assuming further that $\bar{T}$ is valid for the average pixel elevation, average temperature is extrapolated to the centroids of the lower (*A*) and upper (*C*) elevation zones, using a fixed temperature lapse rate ($\gamma$) of $0.0065~^\circ\mathrm{C}\,\mathrm{m}^{-1}$.
+The model assumes that $\bar{T}$ is valid for the average pixel elevation, i.e., the elevation zone *B*.
+For the other two zones, average temperature is extrapolated to the centroids of the lower (*A*) and upper (*C*) elevation zones using a fixed temperature lapse rate ($\gamma$) of $0.0065~^\circ\mathrm{C} \cdot \mathrm{m}^{-1}$.

 $$
 T_z =